 Mr Boscia revealed the Main Event winner didn’t really need the $60 from his friends due to the other backers, and instead just wanted the support.

 “He wanted us to sweat it out with him,” Mr Boscia said.

 Once Mr Blumstein had made the final table he was guaranteed $1 million, which meant his supporters could afford to fly from Philadelphia to Vegas and cheer him on.
 The group also donned “TEAM BLUMSTEIN FINAL TABLE ’17” shirts.

 Everyone in the room wanted a shirt as a deuce came on the river at the end of the final hand which won Mr Blumstein the tournament.

 Mr Boscia said after the tournament that he was there for the camaraderie but added that the money is life-changing.

 “I just have a normal 9-to-5 job.
 I have student loans.
 I can now make a down payment on a house,” he said.

 To learn more about playing online poker, read our online poker guide.
 There are many online casinos offering multiple poker variants which are available to players from United States.
-We highly recommend Raging Bull Casino as the safest and best online casino providing support for players from United States, with some popular poker games on offer which can be played for free in practice mode or for real money bets.
+We highly recommend Bovada Casino as the safest and best online casino providing support for players from United States, with some popular poker games on offer which can be played for free in practice mode or for real money bets.